otterize/docs/docs/documentation/getting-started/tutorials/mtls.md

 This tutorial will walk you through deploying mTLS certificates on a sample client-server deployment.
 We will install Otterize, look at a sample deployment and learn how Otterize resolves pod identities.
-We will follow by learning how to generate credentials and mount them to pods and wrap it all up by deploying a sample project to practice all concepts in this tutorial.
+Next, we will generate credentials and mount them to pods and wrap it all up by deploying a sample project to practice all concepts in this tutorial.

 ```mdx-code-block